Filtrer par :

 Observatoire de Paris

-The Observatoire de Paris-PSL, under the auspices of the Ministry of National Education, is a large public institution for research in astronomy, astrophysics and meteorology.
+The Observatoire de Paris, under the auspices of the Ministry of National Education, is a large public institution for research in astronomy, astrophysics and meteorology.

 Comparable to Harvard University’s Center for Astrophysics, this research center is at the forefront of global research, given its areas of study, the many researchers it hosts, and its significant publications output.